gazorby/strawchemy/README.md

 > You must set a `ModelInstance` typed attribute if you want to access the model instance values.
 > The `instance` attribute is matched by the `ModelInstance[Fruit]` type hint, so you can give it any name you want.

-Query hooks provide powerful ways to:
+Strawchemy provides two main types of query hooks:

-- Ensure specific columns are always loaded, even if not directly requested in the GraphQL query. (useful to expose hybrid properties in the schema)
+1. **LoadColumnsHook**: Ensures specific columns are always loaded, even if not directly requested in the GraphQL query.
+This is useful for:

+   - Loading columns needed for computed properties
+   - Ensuring data needed for custom resolvers is available
+   - Optimizing queries by explicitly loading only required columns

+2. **FilterOrderHook**: Allows you to modify the query statement with custom filters or ordering.
+This is useful for:

-- Apply custom filters based on context (e.g., user role)
+   - Applying security filters based on user context
-- Modify the underlying SQLAlchemy query for optimization or security
+   - Implementing tenant isolation
+   - Adding default ordering
+   - Implementing complex business logic in queries

+   Notes:

+   - You must use the provided alias parameter to refer to columns of the model of the type on which the hook is applied.
+Otherwise, the statement may fail.
+   - For now, you can only refer to model columns, accessing columns from relationships is not supported.

+You can also create custom hook classes by extending these base hooks or implementing the `QueryHookProtocol`.

 </details>